 The first year or so of motherhood can represent a transitional lifestyle change; however, experiences are not well understood from the mother's own perspective.
 In a series of interviews, nine mothers related their beliefs and ideas about strategies utilized to maintain a perceived sense of wellness.
 The mothers used three main strategies: (a) obtaining help, (b) having a plan, and (c) taking time-out.
 Discovery of a successful strategy lead to a mother feeling greater confidence in the efficacy of her selected method, calmer, and in greater control.
 In order to achieve a true sense of increasing control over her own health, however, it is recommended a mother prioritize strategies to meet her own personal needs in addition to meeting the needs of others.

-Currie, JL 2009, 'Managing Motherhood: Strategies Used by New Mothers to Maintain Perceptions of Wellness', Health Care for Women International, vol. 30, no. 7, pp. 655-670.View/Download from: UTS OPUS or Publisher's site
+Currie, JL 2009, 'Managing Motherhood: Strategies Used by New Mothers to Maintain Perceptions of Wellness', Health Care for Women International, vol. 30, no. 7, pp. 655-670.View/Download from: Publisher's site